NatalyCreates/NatalyCreates.github.io/pages/about.markdown

 categories: nav
 permalink: /about/
 ---
 Hey there!
-I'm **Nataly Shalem**.
+I'm **Nataly Bendersky Shalem**.
 I make games and other creative stuff.

 ![alt text][ProfilePic]